Thomas the Apostle: Mission in India

-According to traditional accounts of the Saint Thomas Christians of India, the Apostle Thomas landed in Muziris (Cranganore) on the Kerala coast in AD 52 and was martyred in Mylapore, near Madras in AD 72.
-The port was destroyed in 1341 by a massive flood that realigned the coasts.
-He is believed by the Saint Thomas Christian tradition to have established seven churches (communities) in Kerala.
-These churches are at Kodungallur, Palayoor, Kottakkavu (Paravur), Kokkamangalam, Niranam, Nilackal (Chayal), Kollam, and Thiruvithamcode.
-Thomas baptized several families.Many families claim to have origins almost as far back as these, and the religious historian Robert Eric Frykenberg notes that: "Whatever dubious historicity may be attached to such local traditions, there can be little doubt as to their great antiquity or to their great appeal in the popular imagination."
+According to traditional accounts of the Saint Thomas Christians of India, the Apostle Thomas landed in Muziris (Cranganore) in present day Kerala in 52 CE, and was martyred in Mylapore, near Madras in 72 CE.
+But the visit of St. Thomas is still a matter of dispute among historians.He is believed by the Saint Thomas Christian tradition to have established seven churches (communities) in Kerala at Kodungallur, Palayoor, Kottakkavu (Paravur), Kokkamangalam, Niranam, Nilackal (Chayal), Kollam, and Thiruvithamcode.
+Thomas baptized several families.
+Many families claim to have origins almost as far back as these, and the religious historian Robert Eric Frykenberg notes that: "Whatever dubious historicity may be attached to such local traditions, there can be little doubt as to their great antiquity or to their great appeal in the popular imagination."

 Ephrem the Syrian, a doctor of Syriac Christianity, writes in the forty-second of his "Carmina Nisibina" that the Apostle was put to death in India, and that his remains were subsequently buried in Edessa, brought there by an unnamed merchant.

 According to Eusebius' record, Thomas and Bartholomew were assigned to Parthia and northwest India.
 The Didascalia (dating from the end of the 3rd century) states, "India and all countries condering it, even to the farthest seas... received the apostolic ordinances from Judas Thomas, who was a guide and ruler in the church which he built."

-According to traditional accounts, Thomas is believed to have left northwest India when an attack threatened and traveled by vessel to the Malabar Coast, possibly visiting southeast Arabia and Socotra en route, and landing at the former flourishing port of Muziris (modern-day North Paravur and Kodungalloor) (c.
-AD 50) in the company of a Jewish merchant Abbanes/Habban (Schonfield, 1984,125).
-From there he is said to have preached the gospel throughout the Malabar coast.
+According to traditional accounts, Thomas is believed to have left northwest India when threatened by an attack and traveled by vessel to the Malabar Coast, possibly visiting southeast Arabia and Socotra en route, and landing at the former flourishing port of Muziris (modern-day North Paravur and Kodungalloor) (c.
+50) in the company of a Jewish merchant Abbanes/Habban.
+From there, he is said to have preached the gospel throughout the Malabar coast.
 The various churches he founded were located mainly on the Periyar River and its tributaries and along the coast, where there were Jewish colonies.
-In accordance with apostolic custom, Thomas ordained teachers and leaders or elders, who were reported to be the earliest ministry of the Malankara Church.